successtar/cogo-toast/README.md

 For all classnames, refer to [/src/styles/styles.css](/src/styles/styles.css)

-### Only ~ 4kb Gzipped (with Styles and Icons)
+### Only ~ 4kb gzip (with Styles and Icons)

-The package contains the minified build file, along with the SVG Icons and the Styles, built into the Code, with a total of only ~4kb gzipped.
+The package contains the minified build file, along with the SVG Icons and the Styles, built into the Code, with a total of only ~4kb gzip.

 ## Contributors ✨